 God, therefore, needs some way to reach us in the world of form.
-The Course says, “Yet God created One Who has the power to translate in form the wholly formless” (W-pI.192.3:5).
+The Course says, “Yet God created One Who has the power to translate into form the wholly formless” (W-192.3:4).
 This “One,” of course, is the Holy Spirit.
 God created the Holy Spirit to speak for Him.
 Therefore, the Holy Spirit is the One with Whom we interact when in this world.
 He is the Mediator, the go-between.
 This perhaps explains why Course students tend to talk more about (and to) the Holy Spirit than God.
 After all, the Holy Spirit is the one we deal with.

 This is all part of the basic framework that I think most Course students carry around in their heads.
 Indeed, I think this overall idea—God outside the dream/the Holy Spirit speaking for Him in the dream—is one of the few perspectives that most Course students share.
 Within our kaleidoscope of differences, here is an island of unity.

 You may be surprised, then, to discover that to some degree this is a product of editing.
 In Helen Schucman’s original dictation, the Holy Spirit is both the “Voice for” and the “Voice of”—and in equal measure.
 In her original notes, there are twenty-three occurrences of “Voice for” God and twenty-four occurrences of “Voice of” God.
 So in the beginning the two terms were clearly equal in significance.
-Yet by the time the Course reached publication, every single one of the occurrences of “Voice of” had been changed to “Voice for.”
+Yet by the time the FIP edition of the Course reached publication, every single one of the occurrences of “Voice of” had been changed to “Voice for.”
 (I have included a table of these twenty-four references after this article, along with their edited versions.)
 The result was that not a single occurrence of “Voice of” remained in A Course in Miracles.